 - The likelihood of a spill drastically increases over the holidays.
 If you do encounter a stain, blot it with lukewarm water immediately to prevent it from sinking into the carpet pad.
 Use a cloth towel for blotting.

-- Make sure to vacuum immediately after a party to avoid food crumbs from sticking to the carpet and turning into mold and bacteria.
+- Make sure to vacuum immediately after a party to avoid food crumbs from sticking to the carpet and turning into mold.
 Go over the most heavily trafficked carpet areas in several directions to allow the vacuum to pick up all it can.

 When the worst does happen and you notice a stain left by your guests, don't panic.
 Here are a few tricks to removing spots and stains right after they occur: